scalyr/scalyr-tool/README.md

         Specify the API token.
 For this command, should be a "Read Config" token.
     --verbose
         Writes detailed progress information to stderr.

+## TODO

+Add support for the "filter" and "function" arguments to https://www.scalyr.com/help/api#timeseriesQuery.

 ## Revision History